No. 2 Ohio State wears down No. 5 Notre Dame 21-10

 TAKEAWAY

 Notre Dame: Buchner completed his first eight passes and then went 2 for 10 the rest of the way.
-The Irish got creative and made some big catches in the first half to move the ball, but they ran out of answers in the second half.
+The Irish got creative and made some big catches in the first half to move the ball but ran out of answers.

+“Ohio State’s a really talented team, they’re defense is awesome and you can’t give the ball back to their offense, so when it wasn’t clicking in the second half, it killed us,” Buchner said.

-Ohio State: Smith-Njigba, last seen setting Rose Bowl record, finished with 2 catches for 3 yards.
-The Buckeyes boast a deep receiver room, filled with blue-chippers but it was Johnson, a fifth-year senior and former walk-on, who caught the go-ahead touchdown.
+Ohio State: Smith-Njigba, last seen setting Rose Bowl records, finished with two catches for 3 yards.
+The Buckeyes boast receiver room filled with blue-chippers, but it was Johnson, a fifth-year senior and former walk-on, who caught the go-ahead touchdown.

+Johnson followed up his first career touchdown with a big tackle on the ensuing kickoff.

+“He’s kind of a throwback player,” Day said.
+“And for him to come in and play in that moment in this game right here, I just couldn’t be happier for him.
+Because it shows you that good things happen to good people who work hard.”

 STAR STUDDED